Today, we’re going to show you how to launch and run a 7-figure Kickstarter campaign step-by-step.

 Well, not really, unless thorough preparation qualifies as magic.
 Thanks to this preparation we manage to shape an audience looking forward to our launch long before the campaign kicks off.

 In fact, the pre-launch phase is twice as important as it seems.
 It helps campaigners test the market, find an appropriate niche before going live and collect emails of potential backers.
-Market validation and email subscribers play a key role in the success of a campaign.
+Market validation and email subscribers play a key role in the success of a Kickstarter campaign.

 Usually, this pre-launch campaign consists of 3 main parts (not including the research stage):